Chamomile Tea Health Benefits and Side Effects

 These harmful reactions may be found on the packaging of products that contain chamomile tea, so be sure to thoroughly read any labels on the packaging before making a purchase.

-In fact, it's a good habit to read the packaging and nutrition facts label on any tea box because certain products may have undesired reactions that you may be unaware of.
+It’s a good habit to read the packaging and nutrition facts label on any tea box because certain products may have undesired ingredients and warnings that require attention.

 If you drink any while having a medical illness requiring medication, you may want to disclose this fact to your doctor.
 Due to the limited knowledge available, the interactions between herbal teas and certain drugs should be revised by a health care professional.